 If done the right way, planks engage your abs giving a straight posture.
 If you want to improve your balance, do side planks or use a stability ball.
 You can easily test and strengthen your balance by simply doing a side plank with a leg raise.
 When into a side plank position, raise your leg and hold on for a moment.
 Lower it back and raise it up for several times.
 This works all the muscles you require in maintaining a proper posture especially on your back, abs, chest, shoulders and neck.

-Steps To Do Plank Workout
+What are the Steps To Do Plank Workout?

 - Ensure that your elbows are directly under your shoulder.
 Then, place your wrist such that it is in line with your elbows.